After-Shock/Cloudbox-wiki/Logs.md

 [[frontail|https://github.com/mthenw/frontail]] is a Node.js application for streaming logs to the browser (basically a tail -F with an UI).

 This is useful in cases you need help and need to show someone from slack support channels your logs.
+You can mask your IP using ngrok (more on that later).

 Steps to do so are as follows: